“Millionaire stay at home mom makes 6 figures A MONTH selling knitted scarves online! Find out how!”

-If you have a clear idea of the average cost for a product, what you’ll be selling it for and how much money you need per year, you can do a simple calculation to figure out how many products you have to sell to make a net profit enough to survive on.
+If you have a clear idea of the average cost for a product, what you’ll be selling it for, and how much money you need per year, you can do a simple calculation to figure out how many products you have to sell to make enough to survive on.
 Now look back at the average time you need to create that product and ask yourself if it’s feasible or not.

-You may be an expert at your craft, but without some basic knowledge in marketing you may not even reach that audience.
+You may be an expert at your craft, but without some basic knowledge in marketing, you may not reach your audience.

-Marketplaces like eBay and Etsy also save you from all the hassle of setting up your own store but they came with different fees and things you should learn.
+Marketplaces like eBay and Etsy also save you from all the hassle of setting up your own store but they come with fees and others things to be aware of.

-One way to not overwhelm yourself when you’re just getting started is to pick one method of creating your store, learn about it, use it, practice and set up shop somewhere else.
+One way to prevent overwhelming yourself when you’re just getting started is to pick one method of creating your store, learn about it, practice it, and set up your shop.

 It’s easier than ever to start a business online these days and those technological handicaps you fear are pretty easy to overcome.

 For example, SEO is a good skill to know but the root of it is to simply understand how Google and other search engines work.
-Some tutorials may overwhelm you with things like “keyword research” and “keyword density” and other complicated terminology but it all boils down to understanding what your audience are looking for (sensing a recurrent theme here?)
+Some tutorials may overwhelm you with things like “keyword research” and “keyword density” and other complicated terminology but it all boils down to understanding what your audience is looking for (sensing a recurrent theme here?).